 - Reviewing Google’s updates: Google is often at the forefront of mobile development and is a core contributor to AMP, so pay attention to its updates.

 - Focus on the other mobile problems: AMP takes care of many performance issues for you, and even more as time goes on.
-But you still need to manage content decisions, readability, touchscreen compatibility, and many other important factors in mobile development.
+But it would help if you still managed content decisions, readability, touchscreen compatibility, and many other important factors in mobile development.
 Think of AMP as a way to free up your resources to focus more on what really matters.